Gisele Pelicot's convicted ex-husband won't appeal sentence – DW – 12/30/2024

 Fifty of Pelicot's co-accused were sentenced to terms of between three and 15 years.
 Seventeen of them have lodged appeals so far.
 The deadline to appeal expires on Monday evening.

-Those who stood trial come from all backgrounds and include lorry drivers, soldiers, firefighters, security guards, farm workers, a supermarket worker, a journalist and the unemployed.
+Those who stood trial come from various backgrounds and include lorry drivers, soldiers, firefighters, security guards, farm workers, a supermarket worker and a journalist, as well as some unemployed men.

 Many denied the charges, saying they believed they were taking part in a consensual sex game orchestrated by the couple and argued that it was not rape if the husband approved.